 This staggering number—a nearly 25 percent increase over 2016—can be attributed to several causes of pedestrian-related accidents on the part of drivers and pedestrians.
 While one of the causes is pedestrian error for which the pedestrian cannot recover unless a driver was more at fault than the Pedestrian, other causes include speeding, driving while intoxicated (DWI) and distracted driving, deadly forces on their own and even deadlier when combined.

-Cap & Kudler is dedicated to representing pedestrian victims across Las Vegas during both the claims and litigations process to ensure that all damages related to a car accident are recovered.
+Cap & Kudler is dedicated to represent victims of pedestrian accidents across Las Vegas during both the claims and litigations process to ensure that all damages related pedestrian hit by car are recovered.
 Through decades of personal injury representation, we have come to realize the importance of understanding what to do when you are involved in a traffic collision—especially as a pedestrian—and how a basic knowledge of traffic safety can be the difference between life and death.

 Las Vegas 2017 Pedestrian Accident Statistics